Franks was the representative for Arizona’s 8th congressional district and was a Republican. He served from 2013 to 2017.

 He was previously the representative for Arizona’s 2nd congressional district as a Republican from 2003 to 2012.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Franks is shown as a purple triangle. (analysis methodology)
+Franks is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Franks was the primary sponsor of 1 bill that was enacted:

-Franks sponsors bills primarily in these issue areas:
+Franks sponsored bills primarily in these issue areas:

 Some of Franks’s most recently sponsored bills include...

 - H.R.
 4496 (115th): Clean Air Contingency Measures Act of 2017

 - H.Res.
 602 (115th): Expressing support for the goals of National Adoption Day and National Adoption ...